Maritime industries of Taiwan: Aquaculture

 Aquaculture has a long history in Taiwan.
 By 2006 the production of Taiwanese coastal aquaculture was valued at NT$11,817 million.
 In the 21st century high technology is playing a greater part in Taiwan's aquaculture industry as the industry struggles to cope with labor shortages and fierce foreign competition.
 The Taiwanese government operates six fisheries and aquaculture research centers.

 The Aquaculture Taiwan Expo & Forum is the primary aquaculture trade show in Taiwan, it is held concurrently with the Livestock Taiwan Expo & Forum and the Asia Agri-Tech Expo & Forum.

 The Taiwanese scientist Liao I-chiu is known as the "Father of Shrimp Farming,” having pioneered many of the techniques and overcome many of the technical hurdles which allowed the creation of the modern global shrimp farming industry.
 The giant river prawn is widely cultivated in Taiwan.
 In 2012 Taiwan produced 3% of world production.

 Milkfish is one of Taiwan's most commercially important fish, yearly production is 50,000 tons of milkfish valued at $4.1 billion New Taiwan Dollars.
 Consumption and ranching of milkfish in Taiwan dates back hundreds of years.

 The Taiwanese ornamental fish and shrimp industry is significant with more than 250 commercial operations, ~200 of them with operations in Pingtung County.
 Taiwan was once known as the “cichlid kingdom” for its specialization in cichlids, a fad which culminated in the breeding of the blood parrot cichlid in 1986.
 The fields of biotechnology and applied ecology are playing an ever increasing role in the Taiwanese aquarium sector.

-Fisheries

-Whaling and whale watching

-Commercial whaling was introduced by Japanese colonialists in 1913 and continued under Japanese control in World War Two.
-The practice was restarted by Kuomintang (KMT) authorities in 1955.
-It was eventually outlawed in 1981 under significant international pressure.
-The whaling industry historically centered on Hengchun.
-After the cessation of whaling a whale watching industry developed.